 It’s another trauma added to the layers that many have already accumulated through the wars in Syria, Iraq and Afghanistan.

-Noor is a 17-year-old girl also from Syria who is also trying to get “news from home” and “daily life issues” on her mobile.
+Noor is a 17-year-old girl also from Syria who is also trying to get “news from home” and “daily life issues” on her mobile, using a mobile app.
 Rather than seeking information on how to get aid, she wanted to know how to continue her studies and get work in Sweden.

-She showed me an app called Gherbtna, made by an enterprising Syrian refugee, Mojahid Akil, to help refugees in Turkey facing difficulties obtaining residency and opening bank accounts, to get information on job vacancies or to help people lack of information.
+She showed me a mobile app called Gherbtna, made by an enterprising Syrian refugee, Mojahid Akil, to help refugees in Turkey facing difficulties obtaining residency and opening bank accounts, to get information on job vacancies or to help people lack of information.